×

 As a foreigner living in Panama, will I have access to public healthcare?
 What is it like?

 "Today, June 16, 2021, went to Parque Miguel Cervantes de Saarveda in David, Panama for a free COVID-19 Rapid Antigen test.
 I go the results on paper within 20-25 minutes without any difficulty.
 It helps to speak Spanish there.
-Be sure to check the print-out they provide to make sure all of your information is accurate and that it is stamped with their agency and Negativa," commented one expat living in David, Panama.
+Be sure to check the print-out they provide to make sure all of your information is accurate and that it is stamped with their agency and Negativa," mentioned one expat in David.

 "Yes, foreigners living in Panama have access to public healthcare.
 The public healthcare system in Panama is generally considered to be of good quality, with many hospitals and clinics offering a wide range of services.
 The public healthcare system is funded by the government and is free for all citizens and legal residents.
 However, foreigners may be required to pay a fee for certain services.
-In addition, many private healthcare providers offer services at a higher cost," wrote one expat.
+In addition, many private healthcare providers offer services at a higher cost," commented one expat who moved to Panama.

 View More Answers